-- 3. Open the Burn Rate Air and ACC Controls fully (Refer to page 6 Start-Up Guide). - 4.
+- 1. Open the Burn Rate Air and ACC Controls fully. - 2.
 Place several wads of crushed paper on the firebox floor.
-Heating the flue with slightly crumpled newspaper before adding kindling keeps smoke to a minimum. - 5.
+Heating the flue with slightly crumpled newspaper before adding kindling keeps smoke to a minimum. - 3.
 Lay small dry sticks of kindling on top of the paper. - Make sure that no matches or other combustibles are in the immediate area of the appliance.
-Be sure the room is adequately ventilated and the flue unobstructed. - 7.
+Be sure the room is adequately ventilated and the flue unobstructed. - 5.
 Light the paper in the appliance.
-NEVER light or rekindle fire with kerosene, gasoline, or charcoal lighter fluid; the results can be fatal. - 8.
+NEVER light or rekindle fire with kerosene, gasoline, or charcoal lighter fluid; the results can be fatal. - 6.
 Once the kindling is burning quickly, add several full-length logs 3 inches (76mm) or 4 inches (102mm) in diameter.
 Be careful not to smother the fire.
-Stack the pieces of wood carefully; near enough to keep each other hot, but far enough away from each other to allow adequate air flow between them. - Set the Burn Rate Air Control and activate the ACC timer system. - 10.
+Stack the pieces of wood carefully; near enough to keep each other hot, but far enough away from each other to allow adequate air flow between them. - 7.
+Set the Burn Rate Air Control and activate the startup air (ACC). - 8.
 When ready to reload, It is best to fully open both the Burn Rate Air and Start-up Air Controls before reloading.
 This livens up the coal bed and reduces excessive emissions (opacity/smoke).
 Open door slowly so that ash or smoke does not exit appliance through opening.
 Large logs burn slowly, holding a fire longer.
-Small logs burn fast and hot, giving quick heat. - 11.
-As long as there are hot coals, repeating steps 6 through 8 will maintain a continuous fire.
+Small logs burn fast and hot, giving quick heat. - As long as there are hot coals, repeating steps 6 through 8 will maintain a continuous fire throughout the season.

-NOTE:

-- · Build fire on brick firebox floor. - Do NOT use grates, andirons or other methods to support fuel.
+NOTE: Build fire on brick firebox floor.
+Do NOT use grates, andirons or other methods to support fuel.
 It will adversely affect emissions.